AdiGrinshpan/Cyclistic/README.md

 This analysis project is the accumulation of the "Google Data Analytics Certificate" course.

-For this analysis i was given a task - to give my recommendations on how to convert casual users to membership users for a fictional bicycle share company ("Cyclistic").
+For this analysis i was given a task - to present my top recommendations on how to convert casual users to membership users for a fictional bicycle share company ("Cyclistic").

 I shall work through all the analysis phases : Ask , Prepare , Process , Analyze , Share and Act.